Mind-Surfer/openvpn-qbittorrent/README.md

 ### OpenVPN configuration file ###

-- The file must be named openvpn.conf (the name must all be lower case)
+* The file must be named openvpn.conf (the name must all be lower case)
-- The file must be placed at the root of your configuration directory
+* The file must be placed at the root of your configuration directory

 Example:

-1. I create a folder called qBittorrent in my home folder
+1. I create a folder called qBittorrent in my home directory
-2. I save my Open VP configuration file into the qBittorrent folder created in the previous step
+2. I save the Open VP configuration file into the configuration directory created in the previous step (qBittorrent)

 ### qBittorrent Web UI TCP/IP Port Mapping ###

-- You must map a TCP/IP port 8080.
+* You must map a TCP/IP port 8080.
-  - i.e. using docker run, the port would be mapped like this -p 8080:8080
+  * i.e. using docker run, the port is be mapped like this -p 8080:8080

 ### Volume Mapping ###

-You must map two directories to that you have created on the host to the container:-

-- Map the directory that you created for the torrents to the container volume /torrents/
+* Map the directory that you created for the torrents to the container volume /torrents/
-- Map the directoty that you created for the configuration to the container volume /config/
+* Map the directoty that you created for the configuration to the container volume /config/

 ***The container requires read/write access to both volumes***